Cykelero/Funnel.js/README.md

 ## Caveats

 - **Doesn't this impact performance?**
   Yes, it does.
-Funnel.js does introduce overhead, and you probably shouldn't funnel performance-critical functions.
-Funnel.js is best suited for exposing APIs when you write your own libraries, and should be avoided for functions you want to execute, like, super fast.
+Funnel.js introduces some overhead, and you probably shouldn't funnel performance-critical functions.
+Funnel.js is best suited for exposing APIs when you write your own libraries.
 - **Doesn't minification interfere with injection?**
   Yup.
 To counter that, you can add hints to your injection-ready functions.
-Read all about hints here in [Using injection with minifiers](documentation/Using%20injection%20with%20minifiers.md).
+Read [Using injection with minifiers](documentation/Using%20injection%20with%20minifiers.md) for more information.